Rajasmit/Interview-solutions/README.md

 - In TrainRoutes if a path does not exists within the graph disPath returns "NO SUCH ROUTE" instead of -1.

-The **numDiffPaths** method simply calls the getAllPathsBetween method of Graph but only returns the number of different paths, not all the paths.
+The **numDiffPaths** method calls the getAllPathsBetween method of Graph but only returns the number of different paths, not all the paths.

 #### simple_util.py

-Contains file read functions and formatting utility for feeding into graphs.
+It contains the file reading functions and formatting utility for feeding the data into the graphs.

-#### tests.py

-These tests are not using Unittest because instructions were not to use external any libraries except for JUnit, and Ant/Maven.
-However, conversion to Unittest is simple when required.